Introductory NetLogo Exercises

 Interval Subdivision

-Create a function named subdivide
+Create a function named subdivide to return

 the points that evenly divide an interval.